Exberg/ctf-writeups/README.md

 # ctf-writeups

-im still a beginnesr haccer... this is my first time doing ctf-writeups, so don't laugh :P
+im still a beginner haccer...
+this is my first time doing ctf-writeups, so don't laugh :P

 ### CTFs_Archive